Topical review on acousto-optical Floquet engineering of single-photon emitters: Abstract

 \section{Abstract}

-The combination of solid state single-photon emitters and mechanical excitations into hybrid infrastructures is a promising approach for new developments in quantum technology.
-Here we investigate theoretically the resonance fluorescence (RF) spectrum of an acoustically modulated single-photon emitter under arbitrarily strong optical driving.
+The combination of solid state single-photon emitters and mechanical excitations on a common platform is a promising approach for the development of hybrid quantum technologies.
+In this topical review we discuss state-of-the-art platforms for emitter-based acousto-optics and their feasibility for acousto-optical Floquet engineering.
+To this aim we investigate theoretically the resonance fluorescence (RF) spectrum of an acoustically modulated single-photon emitter under arbitrarily strong optical driving.
 In the spectrum, the combination of Mollow triplet physics and phonon sidebands results in a complex structure of crossings, anti-crossings, and line suppressions.
 We apply Floquet theory to develop an analytical expression for the RF spectrum.
 Complemented with perturbative and non-perturbative techniques, this allows us to fully understand the underlying acousto-optical double dressing physics of the hybrid quantum system, explaining the observed spectral features.
-We use these insights to perform an experimental feasibility study of existing emitter-based acousto-optical platforms and come to the conclusion that bulk acoustic waves interfaced with quantum dots render a promising infrastructure to perform acousto-optical Floquet engineering.
+We use these insights to perform an experimental feasibility study of existing emitter-based acousto-optical platforms and come to the conclusion that surface and bulk acoustic waves interfaced with quantum dots as an established Mollow triplet platform represent particularly promising infrastructures for acousto-optical Floquet engineering.